spkto-umar/spkto-umar-HomeLoan_FrontEnd/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Steps to run it
+Frontend

+    Download the frontend folder

+    Extract that zip

+    Now open VScode

+    open terminal and then create new project by ng new HomeLoan

+    Now the project will be creating the src folder

+    Delete that src folder

+    Copy the src folder downloaded from git and paste there

+    Then run
+    a. npm i bootstrap
+    b. ng add @angular/material
+    c. ng serve o

+       spring and vscode must run simultaneously